 Mr Anthony Dixon has received complaints about his procedures as well as inappropriate comments to patients

-An NHS handling agreement means that those who have had a rectopexy or STARR procedure undertaken by Mr Dixon can get fast track help to try and deal with any damage done by his invasive operations.
+An NHS handling agreement means that those who have had a rectopexy or STARR procedure undertaken by Tony Dixon can get fast track help to try and deal with any damage done by his invasive operations.

-The agreement only applies to NHS patients, although in certain circumstances it applies as well to patients who had surgery at a private hospital but whose treatment there was funded by the NHS.
+The agreement only applies to NHS patients, although in certain circumstances it applies as well to patients who had mesh surgery at a private hospital but whose treatment there was funded by the NHS.

-Multiple women have come forward to speak in confidence about procedures performed by Mr Anthony Dixon, who worked at the NHS Southmead hospital in Bristol, the former Frenchay hospital, also in Bristol, and the private Spire Bristol hospital.
+Multiple women have come forward to speak in confidence about procedures performed by Tony Dixon, who worked at the NHS Southmead hospital in Bristol, the former Frenchay hospital, also in Bristol, and the private Spire Bristol hospital.
 He is said to have rushed into recommending invasive mesh implant surgery, a procedure that aims to repair pelvic damage - commonly caused by childbirth - without warning patients about the potential pain and complications it can cause, and without suggesting alternative treatment.

-Mr Dixon has been suspended from work and is currently being investigated by his NHS Trust and also has restrictions placed on what procedures he can undertake by the General Medical Council.
+Tony Dixon has been suspended from work and is currently being investigated by his NHS Trust and also has restrictions placed on what procedures he can undertake by the General Medical Council.

 "We are looking into medical negligence claims; mostly for the mesh procedure rectopexy and another called STARR, at a private hospital, NHS Southmead Hospital as well as Frenchay Hospital, all in Bristol."